Corporate Bankruptcy: What Every Investor Should Know

 Who Develops the Company's Reorganization Plan?

-Committees made up of stockholders and creditors negotiate with the company to decide which debts should be relieved in order to help the company successfully reemerge from its corporate bankruptcy.
-The main types of committees are:
+Committees made up of stockholders and creditors will develop the reorganization plan.
+These groups will negotiate with the company to decide which debts should be relieved to help the company successfully reemerge from its corporate bankruptcy.

-- Additional Committee(s) Representing Specific Class of Creditors: May be appointed to represent employees, subordinate bondholders, or another distinct class of creditors.
+May be selected to represent employees, subordinate bondholders, or another distinct class of creditors.

-However, the SEC may take legal action if it believes the company's executives and directors are involved in securities fraud, using bankruptcy law to hide from lawsuits, or otherwise affecting the rights of investors.
+However, the SEC may take legal action if it believes the company's executives and directors are involved in:

 As an Investor, How Will I Know What's Happening?